Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Introduction

-This is achieved using the mixture of experts (MoE) paradigm \citep{Jacobs1991}, in which the parameters of the mixture are modelled as functions of fixed, potentially mixed-type covariates.
-However, for multivariate, continuous, correlated responses, a unifying framework combining the special cases of the Gaussian MoE model with the flexibility afforded by the various parsimonious covariance parameterisations within the Gaussian Parsimonious Clustering Models (GPCM) family of finite mixture models \citep{Banfield1993, Celeux1995} has to date been lacking.
-Indeed, the main contribution of this paper is in addressing the aim of incorporating covariates into the GPCM family and the equivalent aim of incorporating GPCM covariance constraints into the Gaussian MoE framework, by proposing the MoEClust family of models: the name comes from the interest in employing MoE models chiefly for clustering purposes.
-From both perspectives, MoEClust models demonstrate significant improvement in applications to univariate and multivariate response data.
+This is achieved using the mixture of experts (MoE) paradigm \citep{Dayton1988, Jacobs1991} in which the parameters of the mixture are modelled as~functions of fixed, potentially mixed-type covariates.
+We present, for finite mixtures of~multivariate, continuous, correlated responses, a unifying framework combining all~of the special cases of the Gaussian MoE model with the flexibility afforded by the covariance constraints in the Gaussian parsimonious clustering model (GPCM) family \citep{Banfield1993, Celeux1995}.
+This has, to date, been lacking for all but mixtures of regressions and mixtures of regressions with concomitant~\mbox{variables} where the same covariates enter both parts of the model \citep{Dang2015}.